block-hczhai/block2-preview/docs/source/api/global.rst

 Two global variables have been used for controlling global settings such as stack memory, scartch folder and threading schemes.

+Note that in ``block2`` the distributed parallelization scheme is handled locally.

 .. doxygendefine:: frame

 .. doxygendefine:: threading